Azure/bicep-types-az/generated/blueprint/microsoft.blueprint/2017-11-11-preview/types.md

 * **parameters**: [Dictionary<string,ParameterDefinition>](#dictionarystringparameterdefinition): A dictionary hold parameter name and it's metadata.
 * **resourceGroups**: [Dictionary<string,ResourceGroupDefinition>](#dictionarystringresourcegroupdefinition): A dictionary which maps resource group placeholders to the resource groups which will be created.
 * **status**: [BlueprintStatus](#blueprintstatus) (ReadOnly): The status of the blueprint.
 This field is readonly.
 * **targetScope**: 'managementGroup' | 'subscription': The scope where this Blueprint can be applied.
-Possible values include: 'subscription', 'managementGroup'
 * **versions**: any: Published versions of this blueprint.

 ## Dictionary<string,ParameterDefinition>